Creating Plot Twists

 Now that you have a basic twist running, explore:

-Activity represents something done or to be done (a task, event, or conversation), while Notes represent the updates and details on that activity.
+A Thread represents something done or to be done (a task, event, or conversation), while Notes represent the updates and details on that thread.

-Think of an Activity as a thread on a messaging platform, and Notes as the messages in that thread.
-Always create activities with an initial note, and add notes for updates rather than creating new activities.
+Think of a Thread as a thread on a messaging platform, and Notes as the messages in that thread.
+Always create threads with an initial note, and add notes for updates rather than creating new threads.

-Always create activities with an initial note.
+Always create threads with an initial note.
 The notes array can contain multiple notes (messages in the thread).

-Data Sync Tip: When syncing from external systems, use Activity.source for automatic deduplication and Note.key for upsertable notes.
+Data Sync Tip: When syncing from external systems, build a connector and use Link.sources for automatic deduplication and Note.key for upsertable notes.
 See the Sync Strategies guide for detailed patterns.

 title: "Review pull request",